Aiman236/slooze-data-engineering-challenge/README.md

 This project demonstrates an end-to-end data engineering workflow including data collection and exploratory data analysis.

 ## Data Collection
 - Source: Public website (quotes.toscrape.com)
 - Method: Web scraping using Python (requests + BeautifulSoup)
 - Output format: CSV

 ## Exploratory Data Analysis (EDA)
 - Summary statistics
 - Author frequency analysis
 - Visualization of top authors

 ## Files
 - scraper.py : Scrapes data and stores it in CSV format
 - eda.py : Performs exploratory data analysis
 - quotes_data.csv : Output dataset

 ## How to Run
-1. Install required libraries: pip install pandas requests beautifulsoup4 matplotlib

-2. Run scraper:
-   python scraper.py

-3. Run EDA:
-   python eda.py
+- Open the project in a Jupyter Notebook
+- *Part A – Scraper:* Copy all the code from scraper.py into *one notebook cell* and run it to generate quotes_data.csv
+- *Part B – EDA:* Copy all the code from eda.py into *another notebook cell* and run it after the scraper cell to analyze the data and visualize results